toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 ![hockey stick up](/assets/img/sample/nottingham-blog-post/2.png)

-But it also had some misses, where the agent sold it's goods when it didn't hit the 64 mark after frontrunning:
+But it also had some misses, where the agent sold it's goods when it didn't hit the 64 mark:

 ![front run again](/assets/img/sample/nottingham-blog-post/3.png)

-Why did this happen if we had a quote?
-It's important to remember that the bundle we craft in `createBundle` vs the actions in `buildBlock` are under very different contexts.
-Any assumptions about the market can be skewed in bundle from `createBundle` if the builder places other transactions around our bundle.
-This is what happened in the above picture, where our `GAME.quoteSell(...)` call returned >65e18 when being crafted, however, we were frontrun when our blind bid wasn't high enough.
-If we're the builder, we have full context and control of the market for that block, besides needing to execute the user bundles.
+Why did this happen if we had a quote of 64 units from the `GAME.quoteSell` function?
+It's important to remember that the bundle we craft in `createBundle` vs the actions in `buildBlock` are under different contexts.
+Any assumptions about the market in the `createBundle` function can be skewed if the builder places other transactions around our bundle.
+This is what happened in the above picture, where our `GAME.quoteSell` call returned >65e18 when being crafted, but instead we were frontrun and had a different output during bundle settlement.
+This happened since our blind bid wasn't high enough, and someone else was the builder.
+If we're the builder, we have full context and control of the market for that block, while needing to execute the user bundles.

 ### The second strat

-This naturally leads into the next strategy, which came about on the last day of the season from another user.
-User aaa realized that being the builder allows us to sandwich another user's bundle:
+This leads into the next strategy, which came about on the last day of the season from another user.
+User `aaa` realized that being the builder allows us to sandwich another user's bundle:

 ![the first sandwich](/assets/img/sample/nottingham-blog-post/4.png)

-By inspecting the bundle contents and seeing what the user wants.
-By being the builder we can frontrun the trade, push the price of the target goods up (it's a constant product AMM, remember) and then backrun the trade for a reliable profit.
-In this picture, we can see that user aaa made a *free* profit of about 0.1 tomato and 0.1 fish.
-I say *free*, but of course you need to win the blind auction for builder rights.
-Compared to Uniswap V2, trades have no slippage tolerance, so you can sandwich another users trade with your entire balance.
+Having builder rights allows us to inspect the bundle contents, and we can trade around the bundle (although not individual trades, since bundles are settled atomically).
+This means we can frontrun the trade, push the price of the target goods up and then backrun the trade for a reliable profit.
+In this picture, we can see that user `aaa` made a *free* profit of about 0.1 tomato and 0.1 fish from the sandwich.
+I say *free*, but of course you need to win the blind auction and pay gold for builder rights.
+Compared to Uniswap V2, trades have no slippage tolerance, so you can sandwich another users trade as far as you can afford.

 When developing my second strategy, I aimed to be aggresive with my bidding strategy to try and always get builder rights so I could reliably profit from my sandwiches.
 I also tried to be aware of what other players were doing, e.g.:

-- merklejerk always bids half of their balance, so bid more than that
+- `merklejerk` always bids half of their balance, so bid more than that
-- gyattmaster69 does not bid, so any bid beats that
+- `gyattmaster69` does not bid, so any bid beats that
-- student does not bid unless they're about to purchase 64 units of goods, and bids the remaining amount
+- `student` does not bid unless they're about to purchase 64 units of goods, and bids the remaining amount
-- gmluqa and guzus sells 5% of 2 non target goods and bids that for gold
+- `gmluqa` and guzus sells 5% of 2 non target goods and bids that for gold
-- aaa bids 60% of the sum total of the last trades into gold.
+- `aaa` bids 60% of the sum total of the last trades into gold.
 The amount of goods traded into gold is 70% of the balance

 So my strategy was as follows:

 - write a sandwich alg in `buildBlock`
-- bid more than half of merklrjerk's balance, and more than aaa's 60% of gold from 70% of their balance of goods
+- bid more than half of `merklejerk`'s balance, and more than `aaa`'s 60% of gold from 70% of their balance of goods
 - if we have enough gold, buy up to 64 units of a good and bid the balance of our portfolio

 ```javascript